Table of Contents:

 2. Following successful review by the above committees and AAPE’s Board of Directors, AAPE will authorize the Training and/or Supervising Analyst appointment.

-Institutes are not required to offer this waiver option.
+Institutes are not required to adopt this policy.

 - Institutes may request a waiver of the requirement for a training analysis should they have an applicant or prospective applicant for admission who is already engaged in an ongoing analysis, preferably for at least one year, with an analyst who is not a training analyst, and the institute believes the waiver is in the best interest of the candidate’s analysis.